ManimCommunity/manim/docs/source/installation/windows.rst

 Working with Manim
 ------------------

-At this point, your system should have a working installation of Manim, head over to our :doc:`Quickstart Tutorial <../tutorials/quickstart>` to learn how to make your own *Manimations*!
+At this point, you should have a working installation of Manim, head over to our :doc:`Quickstart Tutorial <../tutorials/quickstart>` to learn how to make your own *Manimations*!